 That’s an important part of building a relationship, and one that I believe paid dividends in terms of motivation, and delivering both or combining the company’s change and sustainability initiatives.
 Implementing your initiatives may end up taking as much (or more!) work than creating it.
 But if you can approach the challenge with both awareness and a collaborative mindset hopefully each initiative can be accomplished without a lot of added stressors.

-In closing, I am not suggesting that simply nominating and installing sustainability champions in every organisation unit is enough to guarantee change management outcomes.
+In closing, I am not suggesting that simply nominating and installing sustainability champions in every organization unit is enough to guarantee change management outcomes.
 Successful sustainability champion networks are proactively managed and actively developed through training and personal coaching.
 Therefore, there is a clear role for change management professionals to help sustainability champions to develop the necessary skills and further facilitate their champion network.
 Although this type of support may sound like a significant investment, it is not – change management not only means faster project delivery, but also sustainable benefit achievement, which far outweighs any investment.
 And remember both sustainability and change management are two areas that are truly continuous: So, once you get started, a day won’t go by where you’re not finding new ways deliver on both, and thereby improving your business!